RS-232: Voltage levels

 The RS-232 standard defines the voltage levels that correspond to logical one and logical zero levels for the data transmission and the control signal lines.
-Valid signals are either in the range of +3 to +15 volts or the range −3 to −15 volts with respect to the "Common Ground" (GND) pin; consequently, the range between −3 to +3 volts is not a valid RS-232 level.
+Valid signals are either in the range of +3 to +15 volts or the range −3 to −15 volts with respect to the "Common Ground" (GND) pin; consequently, the range between −3 and +3 volts is not a valid RS-232 level.
 For data transmission lines (TxD, RxD, and their secondary channel equivalents), logic one is represented as a negative voltage and the signal condition is called "mark".
 Logic zero is signaled with a positive voltage and the signal condition is termed "space".
 Control signals have the opposite polarity: the asserted or active state is positive voltage and the de-asserted or inactive state is negative voltage.
 Examples of control lines include request to send (RTS), clear to send (CTS), data terminal ready (DTR), and data set ready (DSR).